Bhutan Group Tours & Short Stay holidays

-Known as Druk Yul, ‘Land of the Thunder Dragon’ to the Bhutanese, Bhutan opened for tourism in 1974 and is perhaps the world’s most exclusive tourist destination.
-This fascinating ‘Dragon Kingdom’ is credited with successfully retaining its distinct cultural entity in its original form enabling travellers to experience the full glory of this ancient land.
+Known to the Bhutanese as Druk Yul, ‘Land of the Thunder Dragon’, Bhutan opened its doors to tourism in 1974 and is perhaps the world’s most exclusive tourist destination.
+Bhutan has successfully retained its distinct cultural entity, enabling travellers to experience the full glory of this ancient land.
 It is embodied in its monastic, strategic fortresses (known as dzongs), ancient temples (lhakhangs), monasteries (gompas) and stupas (chortens), which dot the countryside with prayer flags.

 Time – Bhutan is 4 hours behind Australian EST